Sidmouth Croquet Club

 11. GENERAL MEETINGS

-11.1 The Annual General Meeting shall be held within 6 months of the end of the Club’s Financial Year, i.e. by the end of September each year, and notice of such meeting shall be provided to members at least 6 weeks prior to that date.
+11.1 The Annual General Meeting shall be held within 6 months of the end of the Financial Year ( i.e. by 30th September each year) and notice of such meeting shall be provided to members at least 6 weeks prior to that date.

 11.2 The business to be transacted at an Annual General Meeting shall be as follows: